 Seems as though everyone and their mother is trying to sell me their book on how to be a successful author.
-Much of the material I’ve seen is repetitive, common sense stuff with little value.
-Allow me to share some helpful gems which are worth repeating – and I won’t even charge you for it!
+For what it’s worth, here’s my advice.

 - SLEEP.
 A consistent sleep schedule with 7-8 hours per night is essential to supply your mind and body with the energy and creativity you need.
 Shortcuts lead to lethargy, sluggish thinking, and a lack of productivity.
 No more excuses – DO IT!